 I can almost hear the average enthusiast saying that he / she is bound to hear the trouble arising before disaster strikes.
 I am afraid that does not bear out on the facts.
 As I mentioned previously, initial failure is often fairly quick.
 At 50 / 60 mph the rest is history!

 The conversion mentioned below is suitable for use with all S1, S2, S3 & Silver Cloud I, II, III (and their Continental derivatives) half shafts.The original rear wheel bearings are still available but very expensive.
 This original bearing is capable of taking side thrust loads and any replacement type must be a thrust bearing, as a normal roller bearing will quickly fail.
 Erring on the side of good engineering principles it makes sense, and has advantages, to fit a dual row bearing.

 The various workshop manuals describe the removal of the half shaft assemblies, which are removed complete with bearings and bearing housings.
 Fig 1 shows a very old unit to illustrate what the assembly looks like after its removal from the axle.

-The 3309 bearing is nominally 100 mm x 45mm x 40 mm wide and unlike the original, it is a massive double row thrust ball bearing, the inner and outer tracks being of the same width.
-The conversion described is based on this 3309 neoprene sealed type bearing.
-This particular heavy bearing was chosen because it has far greater load carrying capacity than the original bearing and the wider outer track enables the wheel loading to be evenly spread along the wheel bearing housing.
+This conversion uses a new neoprene sealed type bearing.
+This particular heavy bearing was chosen because it has far greater load-carrying capacity than the original bearing and the wider outer track enables the wheel loading to be evenly spread along the wheel bearing housing.
 In addition the width of the bearing is the same as the housing depth and enables a straightforward replacement when the original grease seal carriers are discarded.